kgn/LaunchAtLoginHelper/readme.md

 $ git submodule add https://github.com/kgn/LaunchAtLoginHelper.git External/LaunchAtLoginHelper
 ```

+### 1. URL Type

 **LaunchAtLoginHelper** uses a url scheme to launch the main app, if the main app doesn’t have a url scheme yet, you will have to add one.

 ![](http://kgn.github.com/content/launchatlogin/url_scheme.png)

+This will add a CFBundleURLTypes key and the correct hierarchy of child keys to your app’s `Info.plist`.

+### 2. setup.py

 There is some setup missing in a fresh repo, that is specific to your instance of the helper app.
 To generate the necessary files run the `setup.py` python script and pass in the url scheme to launch the main app and the bundle identifier of the helper app, this is usually based of of the bundle identifier of the main app but with *Helper* added onto the end.